Concordium/translations-unofficial/source/translations-unofficial/zh/smart-contracts/general/contract-module.rst

 .. seealso::

-   See :ref:`contract-instances` for more information.
+   See :ref:`contract-instances-zh` for more information.

-.. _smart-contracts-on-chain:
+.. _smart-contracts-on-chain-zh:

-.. _smart-contracts-on-the-chain:
+.. _smart-contracts-on-the-chain-zh:

-.. _contract-on-chain:
+.. _contract-on-chain-zh:

-.. _contract-on-the-chain:
+.. _contract-on-the-chain-zh:

 链上的智能合约
 ===========================